fastify/tsconfig/README.md

 ## Configuration target

-The configuration targets ES2022, which is supported in Node.js 16 and later.
-Only one feature still needs to be implemented: [RegExp Match Indices shows up in flags](https://node.green/#ES2022).
-However, using ES2022 as a target makes widely used features not being compiled.
+The configuration targets ES2023, which is supported in Node.js 20 and later.
+However, using ES2023 as a target makes widely used features not being compiled.
 To target an older version, override the `target` property.

 ## License